BEKK-IoT/getting-started-beacons/src/text/cordova/intro.md

-Open the `main.js` file and update the following variables with your [device info](https://build.particle.io/) You will find deviceId under devices link on the left hand side And auth token is under settings link on the left hand side:
+Open the `main.js` file and update the following variables with your [device info](https://build.particle.io/)
+#
+You will find deviceId under devices link on the left hand side.
+#
+And auth token is under settings link on the left hand side:

 ```